 The Signal Sciences agent filters requests locally to determine if they contain an attack.
 Only requests that are marked as attacks or anomalies are then sent to the Signal Sciences backend after additional filtering and sanitizing are done.
-Once the agent identifies a potential attack or anomaly in a request, the agent sends only the individual parameter of the request which contains the attack payload, as well as a few other non-sensitive or benign portions of the request (e.g., client IP, user agent, or URI) The entire request is never sent to the Signal Sciences backend.
-Additionally, specific portions of the request are automatically redacted and never sent to the backend, including tokens, credentials, and known patterns such as credit card and social security numbers.
+Once the agent identifies a potential credentials, and known patterns such as credit card and social security numbers.